 No Man of Woman Born: A variation in the prophecies of Ontear on planet Zondar; "no man or woman" will save Calhoun before he is ritually murdered.
-"No man or woman" would be a problem for most crews; most crews don't have Burgoyne 172.
+"No man or woman" would be a problem for most crews; most crews don't have Burgoyne 172, both man and woman.

 In universe, M'k'n'zy of Calhoun changed his name to Mackenzie Calhoun because he was tired of everyone bungling his name.

 Noodle Incident: Until Once Burned, Calhoun's involvement in the Grissom incident that led to him resigning his commission.

 A bizarre Noodle Subversion: The cliffhanger last line of Dark Allies is "Five minutes later, the ship blew up."
 The next book opens some months later, with the characters saying, "Hey, we've been through all that, let's not talk about it any more, or try to explain it."
 Oh, and, the captain apparently died in the explosion.
 This inexplicable catastrophe remains a noodle incident for most of three whole books until we learn the full explanation, just in time for the captain to come back from the dead and take command of a new ship.
 Oh, and because of McHenry, it was a really long five minutes.

 Not So Stoic: Dr. Selar sometimes snaps rather spectacularly, most memorably in After the Fall when discussing how she really feels about her son.
 (In fact, her son and her feelings towards him and his condition become a plot point that leads to her eventual death that drives most of Treason.)